Zoltán Aczél

 Zoltán Aczél (born 13 May 1967) is a Hungarian football manager and a former player who played as a defender.

+Career

 His previous clubs include Hungarian football clubs such as Újpest FC, BFC Siófok, Vác-Újbuda LTC, Pécsi Mecsek FC, BVSC Budapest and FC Dabas, and Austrian ones such as SV Ried and TSV Hartberg, and the South Korean club Daewoo Royals.